zaphosting/docs/docs/fivem-mods-installaddon.md

 ---
 id: fivem-mods-installaddon
 title: "FiveM: Install Addon Carmods on Server"
-description: Information on how to install Addon Carmods on your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: "Information on how to install Addon Carmods on your FiveM server from ZAP-Hosting"
 sidebar_label: Install Addon Carmods
 services:
   - gameserver-fivem